James Dewhirst

 Dewhirst initially served in the Royal Naval Air Service before it became part of the Royal Air Force.
 Between March and November 1918, while serving in No. 45 Squadron, flying a Sopwith Camel, he accounted for seven German aircraft driven down out of control or destroyed.

-He later married Emily Chadwick and had two children; Dorothy (b.
+He later married Emily Chadwick and had two children, Dorothy (b.
 1923) and James Ingham (b.
 1925).

+He was killed in an aviation accident in South Africa, aged 35.